 Talk with your doctor beforehand about which kind of anesthesia is best for you.

 During surgery, the incision is closed with absorbable suture.
 Soft silicone splints may be inserted inside each nostril to support the septum.
 To prevent postoperative bleeding, your doctor may place bandage-like material in your nose (packing).

 After surgery, you're moved to a recovery room, where the staff monitors you and watches for any complications.
 This procedure is typically performed on an outpatient basis, so you'll likely be able to go home the same day.
 You will need someone to drive you home, however.

 To further decrease the chances of bleeding and swelling, your doctor may ask that you follow these precautions for several weeks after surgery.
 Depending on the extent of your surgery, you may not need to do all of these:

 - Don't blow your nose for several weeks.

 - Wear clothes that fasten in the front; don't pull clothing, such as shirts or sweaters, over your head.

-Some people find that their symptoms continue even after surgery and opt to undergo a revision septoplasty to further refine the nose and septum.
+Some people find that their symptoms continue even after surgery and opt to undergo a second septoplasty to further refine the nose and septum.